Paolovg95/Paolovg95/README.md

 ### 👋 🌎

-Born in 🇵🇾
+🇵🇾
 Graduated bachelor's degree in Mechanical Engineering & Technology and recently graduated from Le Wagon's Web Development Bootcamp in Rio de Janeiro.
 Learning new emerging technologies in the web developing world 💫
 HTML & CSS, JavaScript and Ruby.
 Also tools such as: Stimulus JS, Bootstrap, SQL, Git & GitHub ,OOP, ES6, Ruby on Rails.
 Motivated to learn new skills, face new challenges and develop my own projects.

 ## Skills:
-Ruby on Rails/ ORM (Active Record) /JS / HTML & CSS / Git / Bootstrap / SQL
+Ruby on Rails/ Python/ Django/ JS/ HTML & CSS/ Git/ Bootstrap/ SQL

-- 🔭 Working on different projects using Ruby on Rails
+- 🔭 Working on different projects using Django, VueJS and ReactJS.
-- 🌱 Learning UI/UX Design with Figma
 - 📫 How to reach me: paolo9517@gmail.com